aonai/myo_robot_arm/README.md

 ## Instructions
 1. `connect_myo`
     * First, connects to two myo armbands.
 Then, publishes raw EMG, normalized IMU, orientation axis in euler and quaternion, and gesture predicted by the default myo classifier.
 Also, displays normalized IMU and orientation in rviz and plots raw EMG signals in rqt_plot.
-The purple IMU and yellow Pose belongs to lower myo.
-The orange IMU and green Pose belongs to upper myo.
+The purple IMU and yellow Pose belong to lower myo.
+The orange IMU and green Pose belong to upper myo.
         ```
         roslaunch connect_myo myo.launch plot_raw_emg:=true
         ```